SSO Configuration via ADFS

 Adding openid provider to keycloak

-- Paste the link to the OpenID Connect provider configuration leading to your AD FS in the Discovery endpoint field.
-You can check if the configuration document is available by sending a GET request using any HTTP client - browser, curl or Postman.
-The response to the request will be a JSON document.
+- In the Discovery endpoint field, enter the OpenID Connect provider URL for your AD FS.
+You can verify it by sending a GET request with any HTTP client (browser, curl, or Postman); the response should be a JSON document.

 curl https://fs.domain.com/adfs/.well-known/openid-configuration

-- Alias: ADFS (this alias is used in forming the redirect URL)
+- Alias: ADFS (used to build the redirect URL)

-- Client ID: keycloak (must match the Client Identifier configured in AD FS)
+- Client ID: keycloak (must match the Client Identifier in AD FS)

 - Disable User Info: ON

-This setting must be turned off because the token has already been modified on the AD FS side for transmission to Keycloak.
+Turn this on because the token has already been customized on the AD FS side before it reaches Keycloak.

 Adding mapping to keycloak

-- Create a new flow by copying the existing "browser" configuration, to do this click the three dots at the end of the line and Duplicate
+- Duplicate the existing browser flow — click the three dots at the end of the row and choose Duplicate.

-- Configure Identity Provider Redirector (you need to click the gear on the line) and enter the Alias created during the configuration import stage in Keycloak redirect to adfs
+yuchat-adfs-flow) and open its settings. - Configure Identity Provider Redirector (click the gear icon on the row) and enter the alias you created during Keycloak import. redirect to adfs

-tipYou must specify the name of the Identity provider in the Default Identity Provider field
+tipEnter the identity provider name in the Default Identity Provider field.

 authentication settings

-Configure field migration from LDAP/ADFS at the LDAP level.
+Configure field mapping from LDAP/ADFS at the LDAP level.

 -